Conversations done

 Passion and persistence

-Passion is how process is called.
-“Many people abandon passion, or never join a Big Dream.
-They stop because it takes too long to reach a result.
-You should feel that passion exists today, in the process – without tying it to a conclusion.
+Passion is the name of the process.
+“So many people give up their passion, or never join a Big Dream.
+They stop because the achievement of the final product is too slow.
+You have to feel that the passion is today, in the process – don’t tie it to a milestone.
 Find creativity in every act and don’t sacrifice your need to be creative.

 February 27, 2021

-Actress, clown, mime, teacher and founder in 2000 of Clown One Italy Onlus.
-She has published “Il Corpo che Ride” with Xenia Editrice.
-She writes for “Theaters of Diversity”, in the column “With roots in the wind”.
+Actress, clown, mime, trainer and founder of Clown One Italia Onlus in 2000.
+He published “Il Corpo che Ride” Xenia Editrice.
+He writes for “Theaters of Diversity”, in the “With roots in the wind” column.

 Italo Bertolasi

-He has studied Himalayan, Chinese and Japanese shamanic cultures for twenty years, photographing and writing for the most important European magazines.
+For twenty years he studied Himalayan, Chinese and Japanese shamanic cultures, photographing and writing for the most important European magazines.
 He has written numerous books on Watsu, Yoga, Asian shamanism and massage. (www.italobertolasi.com; www.watsu.it).

 The Shaman Clown

-The irreverent buffoon who “cured” injustices with his jeers to power, the comic entertainer who appeared in the first theatres to make us smile, the circus clown has returned, wearing a white coat and a traditional red nose, as a “shaman clown”, an “ambassador of peace and smiles”.
+It was the irreverent fool who “cured” injustices with his jeers to power, the clown who appeared in the first theaters to make us smile, the circus clown who, wearing a white coat and a traditional red nose, returned to being one “shaman clown”, an “ambassador of peace and smiles”.
 The “Shaman Clown” is present in hospitals, schools, countries at war, refugee camps, and other areas of the world afflicted by humanitarian emergencies.

 March 24, 2021